jinhongchen/CSCI2270_FinalProject/README.md

 social security numbers, for example.

 Dependencies:
-Program must be compiled using c++11.
-Program should run on all versions of Geany.
+Program must be compiled using c++11, should run on all versions of Geany.

 System Requirements:
 The program reads through all keys in the input file and thus needs enough